hsaidi5/POOSD-Project/README.md

 _Yoseph Hassan_ - History Functionality

 During this sprint, I was repsonsible for working on the history functionality of the application.
 This would dispay a log of the courses and their associated time spent studying for them.
 This is a core functionality of our application and was harder to implement than originally expected.
-Currently I am still working on the automated testing for the code.
-However after some comprehensive regular testing, the code seems to be working as intended.
+Currently I am still working on a more comprehensive automated testing for the code.
+However after some detailed regular testing, the code seems to be working as intended.

 _Jean Cestin_ -